apache/druid/docs/operations/security-overview.md

 Enabling TLS encrypts the traffic between external clients and the Druid cluster and traffic between services within the cluster.

 ### Generating keys
-Before you enable TLS in Druid, generate the keystore and truststore.
+Before you enable TLS in Druid, generate the KeyStore and truststore.
 When one Druid process, e.g. Broker, contacts another Druid process , e.g. Historical, the first service is a client for the second service, considered the server.

 The client uses a trustStore that contains certificates trusted by the client.
 For example, the Broker.

-The server uses a keyStore that contains private keys and certificate chain used to securely identify itself.
+The server uses a KeyStore that contains private keys and certificate chain used to securely identify itself.

-The following example demonstrates how to use Java keytool to generate the keyStore for the server and then create a trustStore to trust the key for the client:
+The following example demonstrates how to use Java keytool to generate the KeyStore for the server and then create a trustStore to trust the key for the client:

-1. Generate the keyStore with Java keytool:
+1. Generate the KeyStore with the Java `keytool` command:
 ```
 $> keytool -keystore keystore.jks -alias druid -genkey -keyalg RSA
 ```